Navalny poisoning: German foreign minister threatens sanctions | DW | 06.09.2020

-Foreign Minister Heiko Maas said Sunday that Germany was planning to discuss possible sanctions on Russia over the poisoning of the Russian opposition leader, Alexei Navalny.
+Foreign Minister Heiko Maas said Sunday that Germany was planning to discuss possible sanctions on Russia over the poisoning of Russian opposition leader Alexei Navalny.

 Read more: Opinion: In wake of Navalny attack, what will become of German-Russian relations?